LLNL/shroud/docs/helpers.rst

 List of files to ``#include`` in implementation file when wrapping a C++ library.

+source
+^^^^^^

+List of lines of code inserted before any wrappers.
+The functions should be file static.
+Used if *c_source* or *cxx_source* is not defined.
+This field is formatted.

 c_source
 ^^^^^^^^

 Lines of C code used when *language=c*.
+This field is formatted.

 cxx_source
 ^^^^^^^^^^

 Lines of C++ code used when *language=c++*.
+This field is formatted.

 dependent_helpers
 ^^^^^^^^^^^^^^^^^